NickArB/CVDS-LABORATORIOS-ARIZA-2023-1/Lab4/DocumentacionLaboratorio.md

 		this.points = 0;
 	}

-	/**
-	*	Method that calculates the score of the player based in how many
-	*	correct or incorrect letters he guessed.
-	*	@Param correctCount The number of letters that the player have asserted.
-	*	@Param ncorrectCount The number of letters that the player have failed guessing.
-	*	@Return The current score of the player based of his positive or negative points.
-	*/
 	public int calculateScore(int correctCount, int incorrectCount){
 		return 1;
 	}

 	/**
-	*	Method that returns the current score of a player.
+	*	Method that calculates the power of five according with the number
+	*	of correct words that the player have guessed correctly.
+	*	@Param powerValue It's the number of correct words guessed.
-	*	@Return The current score of the player.
+	*	@Return Five power to the number of correct words guessed.
 	*/
+	private int setNewPowerScore(int powerValue){
+		return 1;
+	}

 	public int getPoints(){
 		return this.points;
+	}

+	public void setPoints(int newPoints){
+		this.points = newPoints;
 	}
 }
 ```